Requirements to obtain a Georgia Driver’s License/Permit

 When issuing a driver’s license, DDS is authorized to impose restrictions on your driver’s license, whenever there is good cause, to assure the safe operation of a motor vehicle.
 Any restrictions imposed will appear on your driver’s license.
 If no restrictions are imposed, the letter “A” will appear in the License Restrictions area on your license.
 The chart to the right lists the restriction codes used by DDS.
 Licenses may be issued with multiple restriction codes.

-To renew a driver’s license that has been expired more than two years, you must pass a knowledge exam consisting of a road signs test and a road rules test, an actual driving test and a vision test, if applicable.
+To renew a driver’s license that has been expired more than two years, you must pass a knowledge exam consisting of a road signs test and a road rules test, an actual driving test and a vision test.
 You must also meet Secure ID documentation requirements if you have not already done so.
-See Secure ID requirements.
+See Secure ID Documentation Requirements for more information about Secure ID requirements.

 You must have an appropriate driver’s license or permit in your possession while operating a motor vehicle in the State of Georgia.
 If stopped while driving, you must display your driver’s license/permit to any law enforcement officer upon his or her request.